Shakhty constituency

-The Shakhty constituency (No.154 (Note: No.147 in 1993-1995, No.148 in 1995-2007)) is a Russian legislative constituency in Rostov Oblast.
-The constituency covers most of coal-mining Eastern Donbass.
-After 2025 redistricting Rostov Oblast is slated to lose one of its seven constituencies, so Shakhty constituency is going to be dissolved and partitioned between Neklinovsky, Belaya Kalitva and Ust-Donetsky constituencies.
+The Shakhty constituency (No.154 (Note: No.147 in 1993-1995, No.148 in 1995-2007)) was a Russian legislative constituency in Rostov Oblast in 1993–2007 and 2016–2026.
+The constituency covered most of coal-mining Eastern Donbass.
+After 2025 redistricting Rostov Oblast lost one of its seven constituencies, so Shakhty constituency was dissolved and partitioned between Neklinovsky, Belaya Kalitva and Ust-Donetsky constituencies.

-The constituency has been represented since 2021 by United Russia deputy Yekaterina Stenyakina, Member of Legislative Assembly of Rostov Oblast, who won the open seat, succeeding one-term United Russia incumbent Maksim Shchablykin.
+The constituency was last represented by United Russia deputy Yekaterina Stenyakina, Member of Legislative Assembly of Rostov Oblast, who won the open seat in 2021, succeeding one-term United Russia incumbent Maksim Shchablykin.
+Stenyakina was re-elected to the State Duma in 2026 in the Ust-Donetsky constituency.